 Method 2: Manual HubSpot to PostgreSQL Migration

-Users can set up manually HubSpot to PostgreSQL Migration by first extracting the required data from HubSpot as a CSV file and then importing it in PostgreSQL.
+Users can set up a manual HubSpot to PostgreSQL Migration by first extracting the required data from HubSpot as a CSV file and then importing it into PostgreSQL.
 This can be done by implementing the following steps:

-• Step 2: Click on Traffic Analytics, Events, or Campaign Analytics based on requirements.
+- Step 2: Click on Traffic Analytics, Events, or Campaign Analytics, depending on your requirements.

-• Step 6: Click Export.
-You will now receive a link to download the CSV file in your mailbox.
+- Step 6: Click on “Export”.
+You will now receive a link to download the CSV file in your email.

-• Step 8: Once the data has been extracted, a table has to be created in PostgreSQL to store that data.
-The table should have all the columns that are present in the exported data along with the right data types.
+- Step 8: Once the data has been extracted, a table must be created in PostgreSQL to store the data.
+The table should have all the columns that are present in the exported data, along with the right data types.
 The syntax to create tables in PostgreSQL is as follows:

 REATE TABLE [IF NOT EXISTS] hubspot_data(